/r/Korean

 For news, information, and questions related to Korean Culture and Korea in general, visit r/Korea or r/Hanguk.

-The following may ONLY be posted in our Bi-weekly Free Talk Thread (pinned to the top of the subreddit): entertainment recommendations (TV shows, movies, videos, music, webtoons, podcasts, books/stories, news, games), study buddies/groups, tutoring, "ask me for help" posts, tattoo translations, and general shoutouts.
+The following may ONLY be posted in our Bi-weekly Free Talk Thread (pinned to the top of the subreddit): entertainment resources (TV shows, movies, videos, music, webtoons, podcasts, books/stories, news, games), study buddies/groups, tutoring, "ask me for help" posts, tattoo translations, and general shoutouts.
 Any posts outside of this thread will be removed.

 For TV, dramas, and movies: r/KDrama, r/KoreanVariety, r/KDramaRecommends, r/KoreanFilm